The 10 Essential Campfire Cooking Tools I Can’t Live Without

 Charcoal Companion Pit Mitt - BBQ Grill Glove

-This is a very similar product - it’s reversible, heat resistant, and has a textured silicone pattern.
-Just keep in mind it doesn’t come in a pair, so you’ll need to buy two if you want one for both hands.
+This is a very similar product - It’s reversible with a textured silicone pattern for a firm grip on hot items.
+Just a heads-up, it only comes as a single mitt, so you’ll need to buy two if you want one for each hand.
+Perfect for handling your grill or campfire without the risk of burns!

 3. Telescoping Camp Forks